AARP/UnitedHealthcare has the best Medicare Supplement plans in Florida, including the best Plan G.

 Medigap plans are supplemental insurance plans that you stack on top of Original Medicare.
 Medigap plans aren't as popular as Medicare Advantage plans in Florida, but they usually pay for a larger share of your health care bills.

 You can't be enrolled in a bundled Medicare Advantage plan and a Medigap plan at the same time.
 If you have complex medical needs, it's usually a better idea to buy a Medicare Supplement plan instead of a Medicare Advantage plan.
 It's typically more expensive each month, but you'll pay for less of your health care and usually save money overall.

 Frequently asked questions

-What's the average cost of a Medigap plan in Florida?
+What's the cost of a Medigap plan in Florida?

-Additional information was sourced from A.M.
-Best to assess financial strength, NAIC to access the rate of complaints and Medicare.gov about general coverage details.
+Other information was sourced from AM Best to assess financial strength, the NAIC to assess the rate of complaints and Medicare.gov for general coverage details.

 |4.5||50% to 75% fewer complaints than typical|

 |1.5||100% to 250% more complaints than typical|